Applications Process & Requirements

 “Applicants must list in the online application each institution of post-secondary education from which they have earned credit.
 Applicants must also upload scanned copies of their transcript / academic record (and diplomas or certificates of degrees if the degree is awarded and not listed on the transcript) for each of these institutions to their online application.”

 - Scanned transcripts must include all grade records and the grading scale used by the institution.
 (If the grading scale is on the back of the transcript, a separate scanned page should be included.)
-It is the applicant’s responsibility to ensure uploaded copies are legible and of high resolution.
+If the original transcripts are not in English, native-language transcripts and an English translation must be uploaded.
+The applicant is responsible for ensuring that uploaded copies are legible and high-resolution.

 - Do not upload password-protected transcripts.
-If you receive password-protected transcripts from your educational institutions, please print them and scan to a PDF file before uploading.
-Password-protected transcripts cannot be viewed by our Admissions Committee.
+If you receive password-protected transcripts from your educational institutions, please print them and scan them to a PDF file before uploading.
+Our Admissions Committee cannot view password-protected transcripts.

 “All credentials uploaded to the online application are considered unofficial.
 You will only be asked to submit official credentials (transcripts, academic records, diplomas, certificates of degrees, etc.) if you are admitted.
 These must be submitted during your first term of enrollment at the University of Illinois.